docwho2/java-connect-lex-chatgpt/README.md

 sam deploy --parameter-overrides 'ParameterKey=CONNECTID,ParameterValue=<your connect instance ID>'
 ```

-The first command will will setup some required components like the V4 Java Events library that is not published yet (this is a sub-module) and install the parent POM used by Lambda functions.
+The first command will set up some required components like the V4 Java Events library that is not published yet (this is a sub-module) and install the parent POM used by Lambda functions.
 The second command will build the source of the application.
 The third command will package and deploy the project to AWS as a CloudFormation Stack.
 You must set the value of your Connect Instance ID (the UUID last of the ARN) or edit the default value in the template.
 You will see the progress as the stack deploys.
 As metntioned earlier, you will need to put your OpenAI API Key into parameter store or the deploy will error, but it will give you an error message